CodedByHasan/golang-for-beginners/README.md

 ## Repository Overview

-Below is an outline of the repositories, including all packages and a brief description outlining their functionality.
+Below is an outline of all packages contained in this repository.

 ### Hello World